jjvanzon/Circular-Language-Spec/constructs-drafts/access-control-loose-ideas.md

 An object describes what kind of options you have to have on your card or ticket in order to get access.

 Objects have their own security relations.
 A user-object is an object with certain access, but sees the objects' restrictions to each other.
 What's that about?
-How does that work?
+How might that work?

 JJ